 Vtubers content revolves around a computer-generated fictional character, normally inspired by anime.
 The avatar is always controlled by the creator who may wish (but not always) to remain anonymous.

-The content they post comprises talks, music creation, game streaming, or commenting Youtube videos on live streaming.
+The content they post comprises talks, music creation, game streaming, or commenting on Youtube videos on live streaming.

 Where do they come from?